Coronado, Panama

 If you are thinking about moving to Coronado, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Coronado, can vary widely depending on the type of property, its location, and its amenities.
 Generally, Coronado is known as a popular beach community with a mix of luxury homes, condos, and more modest dwellings.
 Prices for homes in this area tend to be higher than the national average due to its desirability among expatriates and retirees, as well as its developed infrastructure and proximity to Panama City.
 Condominiums might be more affordable than standalone homes, especially those with ocean views or beachfront access.
 Rentals can also be a popular option, with prices fluctuating based on size, location, and seasonality.
-It's important to note that real estate markets can change, so for the most current information, it would be best to consult real estate listings or contact local real estate agents in Coronado," explained one expat living in Coronado, Panama.
+It's important to note that real estate markets can change, so for the most current information, it would be best to consult real estate listings or contact local real estate agents in Coronado," remarked one expat living in Coronado, Panama.

 How do I meet people in Coronado?